DutraA45/DutraA45/README.md

 ## About Me
 - Electronics technician from Colégio São Miguel
 - Computer Engineer from Unisal
-- Postgraduate in full-stack development from PUC
+- Postgraduate in Full Stack development from PUC

 With solid experience in marketing campaigns (paid medias, e-mail, SMS) and businnes intelligence